Code-Institute-Submissions/Frenchisfun/README.md

 **Features** that will be **implemented** in the **future:**

 * The ability to change the difficulty.
-Perhaps by adjusting to the countdown time.
-For example, an easy difficulty level providing more time in which to complete the game.
+Perhaps by adjusting the countdown time.
+For example, an easy difficulty level providing more time in which to complete the level.

 * Turn the counter off.
 Learn without the pressure of the timer.